 Suppliers must also provide the necessary information that Stanford needs to comply with its annual pay data reporting obligations for employees hired through the supplier.

 Please contact @email for any questions or concerns.
 For more information, see CA Pay Equity Resources and Senate Bill 1162.
-Suppliers should also refer to Policy and Initiative Information for Suppliers to ensure they are complying with all pertinent university policies as well as federal, state, and local regulations.
+Suppliers should also refer to Do Business With Stanford to ensure they are complying with all pertinent university policies as well as federal, state, and local regulations.